DmytroHoliaka/DmytroHoliaka/README.md

 ## Summary

-I am Dmytro, a Full-Stack Developer with 2 years of experience, specializing in backend .NET development, passionate about architecture, cloud technologies, and AI integration, and experienced in leading an international team.
+Full-Stack Developer with 2 years of experience, specializing in backend .NET development, passionate about architecture, cloud technologies, and AI integration, and experienced in leading an international team.

 ## Tech Stack